Investigate changes in Git repository

-RubyMine allows you to trace back all changes in your project so that you can locate the author of changes, review the differences between different file versions, and safely roll back and undo changes if necessary.
+In RubyMine, you can trace back all changes in your project>.
+This helps you locate the author of any change, review the differences between file versions or commits, and safely roll back and undo changes if necessary.

 Review project history

 You can review all changes made to a project sources that match the specified filters.
 To view project history, open the Log tab of the Git tool window Alt+9.
 It shows all changes committed to all branches and remote repositories:

 In multi-repository projects, the colored stripe on the left indicates which root the selected commit belongs to (each root is marked with its own color).
 Hover the mouse cursor over the colored stripe to invoke a tip that shows the root path:

 Search through the list of commits by entering full commit names or messages or their fragments, revision numbers, or regular expressions.

 Filter the commits by branch or favorite branches, user, date, and folder (or root and folder for multi-root projects).